isomerpages/mlaw-acd/_information-for-regulated-dealers/1-registration.md

 * second-hand goods dealers;
 * auction houses; and
 * trading platforms.

 If you are not certain whether you are required to register, you may wish to seek legal advice.<br>

 ### Register Now
-You may apply to be registered as a regulated dealer via [LicenceOne](https://licence1.business.gov.sg/web/frontier/home). <br>
+You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home). <br>
 If you are not sure how to complete the application form, you may wish to consult the [LicenceOne User Guide](https://licence1.business.gov.sg/web/frontier/help/apply-for-new-licence) or our FAQs on registration. <br>
 If you need assistance in completing your application form, you may also wish to contact the [LicenceOne Helpdesk](https://licence1.business.gov.sg/web/frontier/contact-us).<br>
 <table>